-Just one month after the pandemic began, we partnered with Infinity BiologiX and Spectrum Solutions to deliver the first at-home FDA EUA authorized saliva test for COVID-19.
+Just one month after the pandemic began, we delivered the first at-home FDA EUA authorized saliva test for COVID-19.
 Our streamlined platform, easy-to-access technology, and efficient sample collection helped people stay safe and get important health information when they needed it most.
 Soon after, a major pharma company asked Vault to support a phase III clinical trial evaluating the efficacy of COVID-19 vaccines.
 Our existing infrastructure as a digital-first company enabled us to act quickly and with purpose.
 Beyond powering rapid and seamless clinical trials, we also provided sample facilitation and logistics expertise to support clinical study staff, sponsors, and contract research organizations in making the clinical trial more efficient and effective.

 How Vault Plans to Support Clinical Research